This blog is all about studying the best marketers in the game, then breaking down their approach in order to learn from them.

 But it’s not just constant output that makes Neil one of the best.
 He gets things done.

 You’ve likely recently visited a website that uses software from one of his companies — Kissmetrics, Crazyegg, or Hellobar.
+Or you’ve read the Quick Sprout blog.
 Or you’ve visited the websites of his clients, like TechCrunch, Airbnb and Gawker.
 And if you’re in marketing, I’m betting you’ve read one of his articles or you’ve heard about how President Obama recognized him as a top entrepreneur.

 As you can see, Neil is quite prolific.